shashwattrivedi/Simple-TransformerEncoder-keras/Polarity_model/README.md

 Pretrained Glove vectors have been taken as input and first index has been sliced to give representation of the full sentence.
 A sigmoid is then used for classification

-The model returns the attention weights of last TransformerEncoder which is later on visualised (Note : open in jupyter notebook to view)
+The model returns the attention weights of last TransformerEncoder which is later on visualised (Note : open in colab to view)